Guissona: History

 The first settlement known is the Iberian town of Iesso dating back to the early Iron Age (8th-9th century BC).
 Iesso was located in the Northern area of the present town (Plaça del Vell Pla).
 The coinage minted by the Iberian settlement, of which a few examples are found within the Iberian coin collection of the British Museum, include an unidentified Male head, to the right and to left a club and an inscription.
 The reverse depicts a Horseman with a palm to the right and an Iberian inscription reading ieso below.
 These date from the late 2nd to the early 1st century BC.

 The Romans conquered Iesso to transform it into a municipality.
 The town is mentioned by the Roman authors Pliny the Elder and Ptolemy.
 During that period a defensive wall was built that surrounded a more extensive surface than the present historic center.
 The remains of the Roman period are numerous, notably, the Roman thermae of the city.
 The archeological site includes the water supply of the actual Medieval enclosure, the wells of the public fountain, a number of headstones (e.g., the gravestone of Servilla Praepusa (2nd-3rd century AD), a sculpture of a Roman horseman, and the necropolis located in the area of Cal Mines.

-Guissona probably housed the episcopal see until it was moved to La Seu d'Urgell as a consequence of the Muslin invasion of the area.
+Guissona probably housed the episcopal see until it was moved to La Seu d'Urgell as a consequence of the Muslim invasion of the area.
 In 975 AD the Christian Borrell II, Count of Barcelona conquered the town, although the Caliphate of Córdoba would conquer it back in 1015.
 By 1024, Guissona was recaptured and a rechristianization was instituted by Ermengol, bishop of Urgell.